 Although it is possible to use all kinds of cannabis for medicinal purposes, some are more appropriate for specific conditions than others.
 This section collects varieties which are particularly suitable for use as medicinal cannabis strains.
 The following information is intended as a guideline and everyone intending to use cannabis medicinally should consult a qualified physician beforehand.

-Medicinal Cannabis Indica strains have high proportions of both CBD and THC.
-Cannabidiol (CBD) creates a more sedative, 'stoned' feeling centred in the body, which helps patients relax as muscle tension is reduced.
+Medicinal Cannabis Indica strains have high proportions of both cannabidiol (CBD) and THC.
+This creates a more sedative, 'stoned' feeling centred in the body, which helps patients relax as muscle tension is reduced.
 Indicas are most effective in treating muscle spasms and tremors (including those caused by multiple sclerosis and Parkinson's disease), chronic pain, arthritic and rheumatic stiffness and inflammation, insomnia, anxiety and related conditions.

 Medicinal Cannabis Sativa varieties tend to be high in THC, with a lower proportion of CBD, giving them a more energetic 'high' effect which is experienced in the mind and body.
 These medicinal strains are most effective for the treatment of nausea (resulting from chemotherapy or HIV/AIDS medications, for example), appetite stimulation, migraine headaches, depression, chronic pain and similar symptoms.